unboundsecurity/unbound-integration/saas-providers/aws-lambda/README.md

 The following instructions describe how to develop an AWS Lamda function that works with CORE and the Unbound Java Provider.

-**As an example, it demostrates tokenization and detokenization of an email address.**
+**As an example, it demonstrates tokenization and detokenization of an email address.**

 ## Prerequisites